top of page

 Located just a short walk off of the main high street in Ubud (there is only one), we found our Airbnb, named Odesa, tucked away amongst the gorgeous palm trees and vibrant green bush of the Ubud jungle.

-This Airbnb is about as close to outdoor living as you can get!
 The kitchen and bathroom are both semi-outdoors, and the main room is fully covered but has exposed gaps at the tops of the walls for good ventilation.

-The mixed concrete and wood decor felt really 'earthy' and we knew for sure we were in Bali.
+The mixed concrete and wood decor felt really 'earthy', and we knew for sure we were in Bali.
 This is just the kind of experience we wanted!

 Lush garden with a small rectangular pool surrounded by tropical plants.
 A wooden bench sits beside the pool.
 Bamboo fence in the background.

-There was one other unit beside us, and one opposite, but even in the tight space everything felt nice and private.
+There was one other unit beside us, and one opposite, but even in the tight space, everything felt nice and private.

-The outdoor pool is completely natural and filtered by the plants, palms and soil around it.
+The outdoor pool is completely natural and filtered by the plants, palms, and soil around it.

 Woman in a colorful dress stands in a lush garden with tall plants, bamboo fence, patio furniture, and a small pool.
 Vibrant greenery.